Effective Date: January 1, 2021

 Registration and My Account

 In order to have access to many of the services and the content available on the Applications, you are required to complete a registration form that requests certain personal information.
-You will also have the opportunity to document and store contact information for friends, family, and medical treatment providers.
+You will also have the opportunity to document and store contact information for friends, family, and medical treatment providers, but providing this contact information is optional and voluntary.

-If you choose to create a digital advance care plan, then the Applications will provide you the opportunity to enter information about your medical treatment choices, allergies and medications; designate a healthcare agent and alternates; express your wishes regarding organ donation, autopsies, and post-death services; and express your thoughts to your friends, family and medical care providers.
-The Applications use this information to automatically populate ADVault’s proprietary Universal Advance Digital Directive (uADD)™.
+As stated above, if you choose to create a digital advance care plan, you will have the opportunity to voluntarily enter certain health information about your medical treatment choices, allergies and medications, as well as other personal thoughts you would like to express to your friends, family and medical care providers.
+The Applications use this information to automatically populate ADVault’s proprietary digital advance care plan.

 How We Use Your Personal Information

-To provide new and better services, we monitor user traffic patterns and try to analyze what our users like and do not like about our current offerings so we can design better services for you.
+To provide new and better services.
+We monitor user traffic patterns and try to analyze what our users like and do not like about our current offerings so we can design better services for you.
 We may also use certain information for testing purposes, site development and planning, and during the normal course of maintaining the Applications.
-Finally, we use demographic information to attach metadata “tags” to your advance care planning documents so that healthcare providers can locate and retrieve them if they are needed.
-When you use the Applications, you automatically allow us to collect this information related to these uses.
 In these cases, researchers, business analysts, system designers, and others may have access to the data we collect.
+Lawful Bases.

-- As stated elsewhere, we may share aggregate statistical information on our users, sales, traffic patterns, and website usage with our business affiliates.
-There is nothing in this information that could be used to identify or contact you.
+To improve usability, quality and functionality of the Applications.
+We may share aggregate statistical information on our users, sales, traffic patterns, and website usage with our business affiliates.
+There is nothing in this information that could be used to identify or contact you, and this information does not include information on your health.
+Lawful Bases.

-- We may share your registration data with your public or private health insurance provider or your healthcare providers solely to inform them that you are registered with MyDirectives.
-We do not use or disclose any medical treatment choices information you provide on our site to an unrelated third party without your express permission.
+We may share your registration data with your public or private health insurance provider or your healthcare providers solely to inform them that you are registered with MyDirectives.
+Other than cases of a declared healthcare emergency where doctors and nurses need access to your information for treatment purposes, we do not use or disclose any health information or medical treatment choices information you provide on our site to an unrelated third party without your express consent.
+Lawful Bases.

-- In certain limited circumstances, we may be legally compelled to release your personal information in response to a court order, subpoena, search warrant, law, or regulation.
+In certain limited circumstances, we may be legally compelled to release your personal information in response to a court order, subpoena, search warrant, law, or regulation.
 If we are compelled to disclose personal information or medical treatment choices information to a third party under such circumstances, we will notify you unless doing so would violate the law or court order.
 We also reserve the right to cooperate with law enforcement authorities in investigating and prosecuting users that violate our rules or engage in behavior that is harmful to other users or illegal.
-We may also release your personal information when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.
+We may also release your personal information when we believe in good faith that disclosure is necessary to make or defend against a legal claim, protect your safety or the safety of others, investigate fraud, or respond to a government request, where to do so would be permissible under applicable law.
+Lawful Bases.

 ADVault works with several types of third-party vendors that provide products and services that we integrate into the Applications.
-We also intend to work with public and private health insurance plans, self-funded corporate insurance plans, United States federal and state authorities, as well as foreign governments, hospitals, hospice and palliative care providers, and a host of other medical treatment providers, to ensure the broadest possible adoption of, and access to, the MyDirectives system.
-We request that third-party vendors, commercial partners, and users of the Applications supply us with information on their security procedures, and we evaluate them periodically to ensure that they are using data only as previously agreed.
+We also work with private health insurance plans, hospitals, hospice and palliative care providers, and a host of other medical treatment providers, and we intend to work with public and self-funded corporate insurance plans, United States federal and state authorities, as well as foreign governments, to ensure the broadest possible adoption of, and access to, the MyDirectives system.
+We request that third-party vendors, commercial partners, and users of the Applications and ADVault’s other technology solutions supply us with information on their security procedures, and we evaluate them periodically to ensure that they are using data only as previously agreed.

-We may allow third-party vendors or commercial partners to buy aggregate data collected on our site, but that data cannot be used to identify you.
+We may allow third-party vendors or commercial partners to buy aggregate data collected on our site.
+We may also share aggregate data with third parties such as universities for purposes of conducting research, scientific studies and statistics.
+None of the aggregate data we share with third parties can be used to identify you.

 Change/Update/Delete Personal Information and Medical Treatment Choices